electron/governance/playbooks/issue-triage.md

 Keep in mind that this is not the 100% complete maintainer's guide to issues.
 This is only a triage process.
 Once everything has been checked, the issue reproduced and appropriate labels have been applied, the triage process is done with the issue.
 There may be additional maintenance that needs to be done on issues from time to time that isn't and won't be covered here.

 1. Person files a new issue
 1. Maintainer checks to ensure they adequately filled out the template.
-If not, close with the [request to fill out the template](responses/needs-template.md).
+If not, close with the [`needs-template` message](responses/needs-template.md).
-1. If the issue has already been fixed, close with [the already fixed message](responses/already-fixed.md)
+1. If the issue has already been fixed, close with [the `already-fixed` message](responses/already-fixed.md)
-1. If the issue is a duplicate, label with `duplicate` and close with [the duplicate notification](responses/duplicate-notification.md)
+1. If the issue is a duplicate, label with `duplicate` and close with [the `duplicate-notification` message](responses/duplicate-notification.md)
-1. If the issue is feedback for the maintainers, label with `feedback`, and close with the [the feedback message](responses/feedback.md)
+1. If the issue is feedback for the maintainers, label with `feedback`, and close with the [the `feedback` message](responses/feedback.md)
-1. If the issue is not a bug or enhancement, label with `discussion` and close with the [not-an-issue message](responses/not-an-issue.md)
+1. If the issue is not a bug or enhancement, label with `discussion` and close with the [`not-an-issue` message](responses/not-an-issue.md)
-1. If the issue is reported on an unsupported version of Electron, close the issue with the [end-of-life message](responses/end-of-life.md)
+1. If the issue is reported on an unsupported version of Electron, close the issue with the [`end-of-life` message](responses/end-of-life.md)
 1. If anything is unclear but the template is adequately filled out, post what questions you have and label with `blocked/need-info`
-1. If the issue would be time-consuming because it lacks a test -- e.g., the issue is ambiguous, or a new test is needed for the steps required to trigger the bug, or the reporter invites you to triage their production application, respond with [blocked-needs-repro response](responses/blocked-needs-repro.md) and add the `blocked/needs-repro` label.
+1. If the issue would be time-consuming because it lacks a test -- e.g., the issue is ambiguous, or a new test is needed for the steps required to trigger the bug, or the reporter invites you to triage their production application, respond with [`blocked-needs-repro` response](responses/blocked-needs-repro.md) and add the `blocked/needs-repro` label.
 1. Maintainer attempts to reproduce the problem
-    1. If the problem is not reproducible, label with `needs-reproduction` and ask the author of the issue for [clarification on the repro steps](responses/repro-steps.md)
+    1. If the problem is not reproducible, label with `needs-reproduction` and ask the author of the issue for [clarification on the repro steps](responses/blocked-needs-repro.md)
     1. If the problem is reproducible, label with `triaged`

 For issues that have been labeled `triaged`: